 Further information on funding for prospective UK, EU and international postgraduate students.

-You will deepen your understanding of entrepreneurship by studying two core units that are central to this specialism.
-This will be supported by choosing two further management units that will broaden your skills and give further opportunity to tailor your studies to your own interests and career aspirations:
+In term one you will study four core management units.
+In the second term, you will deepen your understanding of entrepreneurship by studying two core units that are central to this specialism.
+This will be supported by choosing two further management units that will broaden your skills and give further opportunity to tailor your studies to your own interests and career aspirations.

 The final part of the MSc is a project-based dissertation of between 12,000 to 15,000 words in which you will research a current theme or topic in entrepreneurship.
 You will be able to tailor your investigation to a setting that reflects your personal interests or future career aspirations.
 The dissertation provides the perfect opportunity to apply the skills and knowledge you have learned in both the management and the entrepreneurship aspects of the programme.
 It is also a powerful way of showcasing your talent to future employers, providing you with the confidence and platform to launch your own business ideas.